-My name is Rachel Campbell.
-I grew up in Vermont, moved to New Jersey in 2003 and currently live in Audubon, PA with my husband, Wayne, his daughter Gwen (10), our son Sawyer (20 months) and expecting 2nd baby in May 2018.
+My name is Rachel Jones, I grew up in Vermont, moved to New Jersey in 2003 and currently live in Audubon, PA with my husband, Wayne, and our kids Gwen (12), Sawyer (3) and Paisley (1).

 In 1991, my youngest sister Hannah was diagnosed with Acute Lymphoblastic Leukemia (ALL), she was 2 years old.
 Her diagnosis shook our world as a family and has greatly influenced my life.
-I am proud to say that my sister is a Survivor and will be 22 years cancer free this December!
+I am proud to say that my sister is a Survivor and is 25 years cancer free!

 Through my sister’s battle I learned to look at life very differently.
 I have learned to “stop and smell the roses” because the little things in life are just as important as the big things and often become those.

 It has also led me to some unique volunteer opportunities.
 I am currently involved with Camp Sunshine and have been since 1996, after having participated as a family while my sister was undergoing treatment.

 I have also served on the board of directors for the Courage From Kyle Foundation.